 Last year when I took Noah to the art museum over at Princeton University I was bummed that we didn't bring the girls.
 Since we moved to Jersey we've always made trips to Princeton as a family, but because they were in school that day weren't able to come.
 Bummed or not it was always nice to have had our mommy and son dates.

-This past Tuesday we all ventured out to the museum, and this time it only took us 15 minutes with no traffic to get there.
-No that I minded the 45 minute drive before, but this time we were able to take our time, and see the museum in its entirety, and the kids even got to play in the fountain.
+This past Tuesday we all ventured out to the museum, and because we live closer to Princeton it only took us 15 minutes to get there.
+Not that I minded the 45 minute drive before, but this time we were able to take our time, and see the museum in its entirety, and the kids even got to play in the fountain.
+We sure do love this area!

 It was such a beautiful day to walk on the university grounds, and to be surrounded by an artistic environment is such a blessing.